-Back to the present though, I left the pool area late afternoon and headed back to my room.
+Back to the present, though, I left the pool area late afternoon and headed back to my room.
 This time, after showering, I began re-packing my case for the final time, throwing things in rather haphazardly and with little enthusiasm.
 On the way to dinner, I stopped by reception to enquire about a transfer to the airport for the next day.
-A private transfer was going to cost me 55€ which I thought a bit steep, but it’s a reasonable journey and a taxi probably wouldn’t be much cheaper, so I went ahead and booked it up – why not have one last bit of luxury before the reality of going home gets too entrenched!
+A private transfer would cost me 55€, which I thought was a bit steep.
+Still, it’s a reasonable journey, and a taxi probably wouldn’t be much cheaper, so I went ahead and booked it up – why not have one last bit of luxury before the reality of going home gets too entrenched?

 I finally remembered the free appetisers at dinner, so I skipped a starter and had creamy chicken with penne pasta for the main course.
 It was nice, but sadly, not a patch on the similar dish I had in Oia, watching the Santorini sunset.
 After food was consumed, it was back to the room and straight to bed.